 John’s wireless communications services company was experiencing exponential international growth.
 And he was worried…

 As the CTO of the company, his mandates were stressfully ambitious.
-He had to grow the company backbone infrastructure at triple the rate he has ever done with half the dollars he has spent in the past.
+He had to grow the company backbone infrastructure at triple the rate he had ever done with half the dollars he had spent in the past.
 His contract with his data center was up for renewal and he needed to absorb the additional cost.
-His Key Performance Indicators (KPI) for failure rates have been halved.
+His Key Performance Indicators (KPI) for failure rates were halved.
 The company board views these rates closely as a barometer of customer satisfaction.

-He had been following the market trends.
-Many of the big players have been transitioning to the cloud.
-His CEO mentioned that one of the board members with cloud expertise made an off the cuff remark, “when are you moving away from the relics?
+Since he had been following the market trends, he saw that many of the big players have been transitioning to the cloud.
+His CEO mentioned that one of the board members with cloud expertise made an off-the-cuff remark, asking “When are you moving away from the relics?
 Cloud services are evolving into a dominant force.”
 John patiently listened.
 What he could not share was that the board member examples were all new business.
 It is much easier to start a new business than transition services for existing ones.
 There can be no slip-up on continuity of service.

 John pondered.
 His company was not traditionally a first mover.
-He had evaluated the cloud hosting when it was the new buzzword.
+He had evaluated cloud hosting when it was the new buzzword.
 He figured there was more downside than upside then.
-Amazon had just started it – as an offshoot business to compliment their retail business.
+Amazon had just started it as an offshoot business to complement their retail business.
 Netflix was their anchor client.
 That was last decade.

-Recently he saw Intuit, Juniper Networks and even GE’s Global Business Integration Technologies Laboratory - large companies with existing infrastructure throwing their weight behind cloud services.
-With the relentless retooling for Netflix since 2010, Amazon Web Services (AWS) has arrived.
-He noticed something interesting – AWS has transformed into a core lucrative business for Amazon, contributing some of the highest earnings and annual revenue run rate of more than 10 Billion!
+Recently he saw Intuit, Juniper Networks, and even GE’s Global Business Integration Technologies Laboratory — large companies with existing infrastructure — throwing their weight behind cloud services.
+With the relentless retooling for Netflix since 2010, Amazon Web Services (AWS) had arrived.
+He noticed something interesting: AWS had transformed into a core lucrative business for Amazon, contributing some of the highest earnings and annual revenue run rate of more than $10 billion!
 For Jeff Bezos, CEO of Amazon who started it as an online book company, AWS is the signature product that thrives today.
-The downside risk has diminished.
+The downside risk had diminished.